-During your consultation, Dr. Singer will listen to your concerns about your face and body and will inform you of what is possible for you.
-He will devise a surgical plan to bring you the best possible results and will answer all of your questions so that you can feel confident about your decision.
+During your consultation, your surgeon will listen to your concerns about your face and body and will inform you of what is possible for you.
+They will devise a surgical plan to bring you the best possible results and will answer all of your questions so that you can feel confident about your decision.

 Microfat grafts are often performed in conjunction with a facelift to enhance the results.

 Most patients who opt for microfat grafts are those who have areas of excess fat on the body combined with signs of aging on the face.
 The two-part process allows for a slimming of one area and an anti-aging effect on the face.
 Some patients choose microfat grafts because the results are long-lasting, and they prefer not to use other dermal fillers, or they have a known allergy to most injectables.

 The fat is obtained by using a small incision and small cannula (tube) to suction it from the designated area of the body.
 Common areas that are used as donor sites include the abdomen, thighs, buttocks, and waist or “love handle” area.

 The fat is then carefully treated and re-injected with a small cannula into the areas of the face that have lost volume.